Unified Semantic Transformer for 3D Scene Understanding: Related Work

 \boldparagraph{Feed-Forward Models} Classically, image-based dense 3D reconstruction has been approached by integrating multiple subproblems, such as keypoint detection, matching, bundle adjustment, and multi-view stereo.
 DUSt3R \cite{Wang_2024_CVPR} marked a paradigm shift, demonstrating that a single transformer could effectively solve these subproblems just by a minimal post-processing of dense point map prediction.
 VGGT \cite{wang2025vggt} and subsequent works~\cite{keetha2025mapanything, wang2025pi3, liu2025worldmirror} have further shown that the model can take an arbitrary number of input views and predict diverse geometric attributes.

 This success has motivated efforts toward unified 3D semantic scene understanding using a similar end-to-end approach.
 Initial works addressed the geometric-only limitation by projecting CLIP features into 3D with DUSt3R or VGGT~\cite{hu2025pe3r, gong2025ov3r}.
 Other methods introduced feature 3D Gaussian Splatting heads on top of DUSt3R and VGGT to render CLIP-aligned features \cite{fan2024large, Xiangyu2025uni3r}.
-Concurrent efforts, integrate SAM features into VGGT but still rely on CLIP feature lifting for open-vocabulary segmentation \cite{iggt2024}.
+Concurrent efforts, integrate SAM features into VGGT but still rely on CLIP feature lifting for open-vocabulary segmentation \cite{li2025iggt}.
 While promising, these methods rely on semantic features lifted from 2D foundation models, resulting in a lifting process that often uses hand-designed fusion algorithms~\cite{hu2025pe3r} and fails to achieve the native, fully learned 3D consistency seen in the original geometric models.

 SAB3R \cite{sab3r2025} addressed this consistency issue to some extent by learning a dedicated semantic head directly on top of the DUSt3R backbone, yet they do not explicitly enforce any multi-view consistency between features.
-Among the various existing semantic feed-forward model works, PanSt3R~\cite{zust2025panst3r} might be the closest work to ours, as it achieves multi-view consistent semantic prediction purely through a single feed-forward pass.
-PanSt3R combines MUSt3R with a dedicated segmentation architecture, Mask2Former \cite{cheng2021mask2former}.
-However, its reliance on a separate model architecture introduces a multi-stage dependency and limits the number of input views (typically $<50$), which inherently constrains its scalability to larger or more complex scenes.
+PanSt3R~\cite{zust2025panst3r} achieves multi-view consistent semantic prediction through a single feed-forward pass by combining MUSt3R with a dedicated segmentation architecture, Mask2Former~\cite{cheng2021mask2former}.
+However, its reliance on a separate segmentation model introduces a multi-stage dependency that disentangles geometry and semantic predictions. \rebuttaladd{Similarly, SIU3R \cite{xu2025siu3r} builds upon feed-forward models to achieve multi-view consistency via a shared query-based decoder, explicitly connecting semantic and geometry tasks through a 3D Gaussian Splatting head.} Among existing feed-forward semantic approaches, IGGT~\cite{li2025iggt} is the most similar to ours. \rebuttaladd{IGGT demonstrates that feed-forward geometric models can be extended with contrastive instance learning from SAM masks, but} relies on frozen 2D open-vocabulary methods such as OpenSeg~\cite{ghiasi2022scaling} \rebuttaladd{and does not explicitly enforce multi-view semantic consistency, ultimately} diluting the gains from multi-view consistency.